Shell Field Guide

 .
 Nth latest modified

-These are some aliases I have in my ~/.zshrc that somehow help me use a shell in a more fluid way.
+These are some aliases I have in my ~/.zshrc that help me use a shell in a more fluid way.

 alias -g P1='| awk "{print \$1}"' alias -g P2='| awk "{print \$2}"' alias -g P3='| awk "{print \$3}"' alias -g P4='| awk "{print \$4}"' alias -g P5='| awk "{print \$5}"' alias -g P6='| awk "{print \$6}"' alias -g PL='| awk "{print \$NF}"' alias -g PN='| awk "{print \$NF}"' alias -g HL='| head -20' alias -g H='| head ' alias -g H1='| head -1' alias -g TL='| tail -20' alias -g T='| tail ' alias -g T1='T -1' #alias -g tr='-ltr' alias -g X='| xclip ' alias -g TB='| nc termbin.com 9999 ' alias -g L='| less -R ' alias -g LR='| less -r ' alias -g G='| grep ' alias -g GI='| grep -i ' alias -g GG=' 2>&1 | grep ' alias -g GGI=' 2>&1 | grep -i ' alias -g GV='| grep -v ' alias -g V='| grep -v ' alias -g TAC='| tac ' alias -g DU='du -B1' alias -g E2O=' 2>&1 ' alias -g NE=' 2>/dev/null ' alias -g NO=' >/dev/null ' alias -g WC='| wc -l ' alias -g J='| noglob jq' alias -g JQ='| noglob jq' alias -g jq='noglob jq' alias -g JL='| noglob jq -C . | less -R ' alias -g JQL='| noglob jq -C . | less -R ' alias -g XMEL='| xmlstarlet el' alias -g XML='| xmlstarlet sel -t -v ' alias -g LYNX="| lynx -dump -stdin " alias -g H2T="| html2text " alias -g TRIM="| xargs " alias -g XA='| xargs -d"\n" ' alias -g XE="| xargs e" alias -g P="| pick " alias -g PP="| percol | xargs " alias -g W5="watch -n5 " alias -g W1="watch -n1 " alias -g CB="| col -b " alias -g NC="| col -b " alias -g U='| uniq ' alias -g XT='urxvt -e ' alias -g DM='| dmenu ' alias -g DMV='| dmenu -i -l 20 ' alias -g ...='../..' alias -g ....='../../..' alias -g .....='../../../..' alias -g l10='*(om[1,10])' alias -g l20='*(om[1,20])' alias -g l5='*(om[1,5])' alias -g l='*(om[1])' alias -g '**.'='**/*(.)' alias -g lpdf='*.pdf(om[1])' alias -g lpng='*.png(om[1])' alias -g u='*(om[1])' alias lsmov='ls *.(mp4|mpg|mpeg|avi|mkv)' alias lspdf='ls *.(pdf|djvu)' alias lsmp3='ls *.mp3' alias lspng='ls *.png'